CSC207-UofT/course-project-gitgarden/phase2/design_document.md

 We are using Dependency Injection with interfaces for our classes to further depend on abstractions rather than each others' details.

+# Accessibility

 ## The 7 Principals of Universal Design

 #### 1: Equitable Use

 Our program aims to to provide the same means of usage for all users with diverse abilities.
-For the 2 different group of users (Farmer or Distributor), we designed the interfaces to look almost identical, with the only differences being in the pats where different type of users would take on different roles to either create offers (Farmers) or accept/decline offers (Distributors).
-We allowed both the Farmers and Distributors to create counter offers as their responses.
-This way would help avoid segregating or stigmatizing any users.
+For the 2 different group of users (Farmer or Distributor), we designed the interfaces to look almost identical, with the only differences being in the parts where different type of users would take on different roles to either create requests (Farmers) or accept open requests (Distributors).
+We allowed both the Farmers and Distributors to create counter offers as their responses, and accept/decline counteroffers made directly to them.
+This way, we would avoid segregating or stigmatizing any users.
 There are no premium features of any kind.
 Thus, the functionality of privacy, security, and safety are equally available to all users.

 #### 2: Flexibility in Use

 Our program has multiple features designed to provide choices in methods of use for the users.
 For example, when creating an account, we allow the user to pick their preferences in ranking the Requests in the market with 4 key attributes (price, exposure, speed, carbon conscience).
-This way the user get to define the order in which they read the request and counter offers.
+This way the user gets to define the order in which they read the request and counter offers.

 #### 3: Simple and Intuitive Use

 The UI for our program is minimal, with no distracting pictures or figures that might cause confusions.
-The user would be promote to Sign In or Sign Up page immediately after the program starts, which allows the user to get their work down on the fly.
+The user would be prompted to Sign In or Sign Up immediately after the program starts, which allows the user to get their work done on the fly.
 We tried our best to select the most user-friendly words with no jargon whatsoever, considering the diverge range of literacy and language skills in our tagged audience.
 The ranking functionality also ensures that the information lists would be ranged consistently with its importance.
 We also included multiple error throwers in UI to ensure that our feedback prompts are effective and easy for the user to understand and fix.

 #### 4: Perceptible Information